xStocks 101: How This Platform Unlocked Tokenized Stocks for More Portfolio Flexibility

 A fragment of the list of digital assets, eligible for depositing to Falcon Finance

-It is a pragmatic mechanism: you do not need to liquidate a position in, say, SPYx and lock in a profit or loss just to obtain stablecoins for farming or deploying into liquidity pools.
-Instead, you simply lock tokenized RWAs in a smart contract and open a collateralized debt position, receiving liquid capital that can be put to work across DeFi.
+It's a pragmatic setup: you don't need to sell your SPYx or any other tokenized stock to access liquidity.
+Instead, you lock tokenized RWAs in a smart contract, open a collateralized debt position, and put that capital to work across DeFi.

 A part of SPYx staking vault's interface in Falcon Finance